-In terms of driving, its important that you have a clear peripheral vision and your eyes are protected from the sun.
+In terms of driving, it’s important that you have a clear peripheral vision and your eyes are protected from the sun.
 Any obstruction can increase your chance of missing hazards and causing a car accident.

-Avoiding oversized frame is a good start for driving glasses and a pair that have large lenses and thin arms is the better option.
+Avoiding oversized frame is a good start for driving glasses and a pair that have large lenses and thin arms is the best option.
 A frame that wraps around your head such as the Maui Jim Peahi are great for sun protection and blocking the sun from entering your eyes.

 Tint and Color of the Lens

-The difference of color can affect how much light is able to reach the eyes and for this reason, it is one of the most important factors to consider.
+The difference of color can affect how much light is able to reach the eyes and for this reason, it’s one of the most important factors to consider.
 Choosing an incorrect colored lens may affect the way hazards are perceived on the road or even increase the amount of glare.

 Avoid a pink or green lens because when you are at a set of traffic lights, the red light may look no different to the others.
 The best lens color for driving is grey or brown with polarisation increasing the safety.

 On top of the lens color, you can also have a range of different tint densities to choose from and they are usually rated between 0 and 4.
-Class 0 is virtually clear and class 4 only lets around 3 to 8% light through the lens.
+Class 0 is virtually clear and class 4 only lets around 3 to 8% of light through the lens.
 A tint level of between 1 and 3 are most suitable for driving and all sunglasses for state a tint level.

 Adaptive and Graduated Lenses

-Some driving sunglasses will come with light sensitive lenses that will change the tint density based of the degree of UV light, which is great for driving.
+Some driving sunglasses will come with light sensitive lenses that will change the tint density based on the degree of UV light, which is great for driving.
 The Serengeti Velocity sunglasses are an example of this sort of technology in the lens.

 A graduated tint is a type of lens that is darker on the top of the lens than the bottom.
-This is great for viewing your cars dashboard information whilst still being protected from the sun UV light and having a clear view of the road.
+This is great for viewing your cars dashboard information whilst still being protected from the UV light and having a clear view of the road.
 They are great for driving but a setting/low sun can cause some issues as the lower part of the lens will let more light through.

 The purpose of a polarized lens is to reduce glare and strain on your eyes as well as improving UV protection.
 Light can reflect from a range of objects whilst driving such as car bonnets, grills, headlights and much more.